telerik/fiddler-everywhere-docs/capture-traffic/capture-from-remote-pc.md

 # Capturing Traffic from Remote Devices

 The Fiddler Everywhere proxy can capture HTTP/HTTPS traffic from virtually any remote device (like a computer, console, smartphone, smart TV, and other smart devices) on the same network as the Fiddler Everywhere host machine.
-This articles covers the instructions for setting up a generic remote device that allows you to provide custom proxy configuration and to install user CA (certificate authority).
-In case, you want to configure the Fiddler proxy on smartphone, then please use the dedicated documentation articles for [Android]({%slug capture-mobile-android-traffic%}) or [iOS]({%slug capture-mobile-ios-traffic%}).
+This article covers the instructions for setting up a generic remote device that allows you to provide a custom proxy configuration and install user CA (certificate authority).
+In case you want to configure the Fiddler proxy on a smartphone, then please use the dedicated documentation articles for [Android]({%slug capture-mobile-android-traffic%}) or [iOS]({%slug capture-mobile-ios-traffic%}).